 - FREN 330 Reading and Writing about Literature

-- AHIS 453 Studies in Baroque Art (Fall)
+- AHIS 453 Studies in Baroque Art (fall only)

-French language and grammar courses (called Cours de Civilisation Française) can also be taken at the University of Paris - La Sorbonne in Paris' Latin Quarter.
+French language and grammar courses (called Cours de Civilisation Française de la Sorbonne) can also be taken in Paris' Latin Quarter.
 In the fall, an 8-unit course is offered; spring students can take either 4 or 8 units.
 Courses are open to international students only and are available on a Credit/No Credit basis.

-For students with a more advanced level of French fluency, the Institut Catholique de Paris offers courses in the humanities and social sciences.
+For students with a more advanced level of French fluency, the Institut Catholique de Paris offers courses in the humanities.
 Its campus is located in Paris’ 6th arrondissement, within walking distance of the Jardin du Luxembourg.
-Students who have taken least four semesters French can enroll in up to 8 units alongside local students and are expected to be able to handle a demanding workload.
+Students who have taken FREN 330 or the equivalent can enroll in up to 8 units alongside local students and are expected to be able to handle a demanding workload.
 The USC Resident Director offers assistance with homework, writing papers, preparing presentations, etc. Courses are offered on a Credit/No Credit basis.

 Sample Institut Catholique courses:

-Course Load and Credit: Students are required to enroll in 16 units, no matter how many are needed to graduate.
+Course Load and Credit: Students are required to enroll in 16 units, regardless of how many are needed to graduate.

 Activities and Other Program Features: Cultural excursions are an integral part of the each semester.
-Field trips include Giverny, Normandy/ Brittany, Provence, and Chartres.
+Field trips include Chartres, Giverny, Normandy/ Brittany, Bordeaux or Provence.
 Fall semester students will also go to Brussels to have a special behind-the-scenes tour of European Union institutions.
 There are also activities planned throughout the semester such as opera nights, museum visits and dinners.